Stories Matter

 Karen O'Brien is an internationally recognized expert on the human and social dimensions of global environmental change, and her research focuses on themes related to climate change impacts, vulnerability, and adaptation.

 Karen’s recent books include You Matter More Than You Think: Quantum Social Change for a Thriving World and Climate and Society: Transforming the Future (with Robin Leichenko).
 She has earlier been involved in the work of the Intergovernmental Panel on Climate Change (IPCC) and the Global Change Programmes of which she also was awarded a shared Nobel Peace Prize 2007.
-K
+Karen gave a talk via link to the lab in Stockholm and wrote this essay specifically for the Handbook.

 Imagine a group of young people sitting in a closed circle around a campfire.
 It’s 2050, and they are participating in a 5-day celebratory “wake for the planet.”
 This gathering has taken place annually in sacred natural spaces around the globe since 2025, before many of them were born.
 The wakes serve as a vigil for all that has died, but also as a celebration of an emergence from a deep sleep.
 Jaina, the youngest in the group, gently lifts the heavy Coulter pinecone and speaks.